jmorse/numbness/README.md

 have become familiar with due to my PhD.
 The input is a list of variables, and a list of constraints (assertions) about the values in those variables.
-The solver then attempts to find a value assignment to all those variables that satisfies all of the constraints -- the result is either ``satisfiable'' (i.e. there is such an assignment) or ``unsatisfiable'', meaning there isn't.
+The solver then attempts to find a value assignment to all those variables that satisfies all of the constraints -- the result is either "satisfiable" (i.e. there is such an assignment) or "unsatisfiable", meaning there isn't.
 The satisfying assignment comes in the form of the values taken by each variable.